Theoretical study on ambient pressure superconductivity in La$_3$Ni$_2$O$_7$ thin films : structural analysis, model construction, and robustness of $s\pm$-wave pairing: Introduction

 Ever since the discovery of high $T_c$ superconductivity in La$_3$Ni$_2$O$_7$, there has been a strong desire to realize superconductivity at ambient pressure in these multilayer nickelates.
 A reasonable strategy is to seek for materials having a crystal structure with high symmetry at ambient pressure.
 Theoretically, materials containing actinium~\cite{2403.11713,PhysRevMaterials.8.044801} have been proposed as candidates that can take tetragonal crystal structure at ambient pressure, but they have not been synthesized experimentally, to our knowledge.
 We have recently proposed theoretically a new material Sr$_3$Ni$_2$O$_5$Cl$_2$, which we have predicted to take a crystal structure with tetragonal $I4/mmm$ symmetry at ambient pressure~\cite{Sr3252}.
 This material had never been synthesized before, but right after our proposal, Yamane {\it et al.} succeeded in growing single crystals using high pressure synthesis technique~\cite{Yamane3252}.
 The structural analysis on the material proved that the crystal structure indeed has $I4/mmm$ symmetry at ambient pressure, although superconductivity is yet to be observed.

 Very recently, superconductivity at ambient pressure in bilayer nickelates has finally been realized in thin films of La$_3$Ni$_2$O$_7$~\cite{Ko2025} and (La,Pr)$_3$Ni$_2$O$_7$~\cite{QKXuePrNature,HwangPrNature} on SrLaAlO$_4$ substrate.
 The observed onset $T_c$ is around 40 K. It is considered that the compressive strain coming from the substrate with a small lattice constant plays the role of applying pressure in bulk systems.
 In fact, the structural analysis shows that the space group of these thin film systems is $I4/mmm$ (or at least very close to it)~\cite{2501.08204,QKXuePrNature,QKXueThin}.
-Structural and electronic analysis on La$_3$Ni$_2$O$_7$ and other related thin films has been performed in a number of theoretical studies~\cite{HirschfeldThin,BotanaThinPRB,2502.01624,2501.08204,2505.12733,DXYao_2503.17223,2501.14665}, some even before the discovery of ambient pressure superconductivity~\cite{HirschfeldThin,BotanaThinPRB}, and the realization of $I4/mmm$ symmetry in thin films on SrLaAlO$_4$ substrate has indeed been supported by (although not all but) some DFT structural optimization~\cite{2501.08204,2505.12733}.
+Structural and electronic analysis on La$_3$Ni$_2$O$_7$ and other related thin films has been performed in a number of theoretical studies~\cite{HirschfeldThin,BotanaThinPRB,2502.01624,2501.08204,85qv-ncxb,DXYao_2503.17223,2501.14665,Rhods_tetra}, some even before the discovery of ambient pressure superconductivity~\cite{HirschfeldThin,BotanaThinPRB}.
+In particular, Refs.~\cite{2502.01624,2501.08204,Rhods_tetra,85qv-ncxb} investigate which structural symmetry is more realistic for thin films on SrLaAlO$_4$ substrates.
+By performing DFT structural optimization, these studies support the realization of $I4/mmm$ symmetry.
 In Ref.~\cite{DXYao_2503.17223}, DFT slab calculation and model construction were performed varying the thickness of the slab.
-In any case, there appears to be a large deviation between the experimentally determined structure in Ref.~\cite{QKXueThin} and the one obtained from DFT calculations in that the former observes a rather large Ni-Ni distance of 4.28 \AA, resulting in a significantly small $|t_{\perp}|$ close to 0.4 eV~\cite{QKXueThin,2501.10409,2504.16372}, while the models obtained from DFT structural optimization give $|t_\perp|$ around 0.6 eV~\cite{2502.01624,DXYao_2503.17223}, which does not differ largely from those in models obtained for pressurized bulk~\cite{Luo,sakakibarala327}.
+In any case, there appears to be a large deviation between the experimentally determined structure in Ref.~\cite{QKXueThin} and the one obtained from DFT calculations in that the former observes a rather large Ni-Ni distance of 4.28 \AA, resulting in a significantly small $|t_{\perp}|$ close to 0.4 eV~\cite{QKXueThin,Shao9t6n-jqr5,2504.16372}, while the models obtained from DFT structural optimization give $|t_\perp|$ around 0.6 eV~\cite{2502.01624,DXYao_2503.17223}, which does not differ largely from those in models obtained for pressurized bulk~\cite{Luo,sakakibarala327}.